 To get an idea of what this might cost you, Tony Tran of Lumanu recommends looking at an influencer’s 30 most recent videos to see how many views they rack up on average.

-The eMarketer study I referenced earlier also states that like Instagram, YouTube pricing is driven by follower (or, in this case, subscriber) count.
+The eMarketer study I referenced earlier also states that like Instagram, YouTube pricing is driven by followers (or, in this case, subscriber) count.

 Nano-influencers will charge you, on average, $315 per YouTube video.
 Power-influencers will charge you $782 per video.

 As you can see, rates vary not only by channel but also by follower count.
 Instagram video rates for nano-influencers are quite a bit cheaper than what their counterparts on YouTube will charge.
 However, they’re roughly the same for power-influencers.

 Per View: $.10-$.35 per view.